ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

 - Wireless access point impact is calculated now only from errors and drops on wired interfaces
 - Cisco SG300 spanning-tree is now correctly parsed and saved
-- Fortigate hostname saved when no authorization is allowed
+- FortiGate hostname saved when no authorization is allowed

 ### 2.2.1 (21st March 2018)